ucrcsedept/cs010b/README.md

     <img src="images/generatekey.gif" alt="Generating RSA key">
 </p>

 Now, we need to navigate to our generated keys.
-Go to your user folder, which should be in the path `C:\Users\[your username]`.
+Go to your user folder, which should be in the path `C:\Users\[your windows username]`.
 You should see two files named `mysshkey` (or whatever you named your keys).
 The one without a file extension is your *private* key, **which you should never, ever share with ANYONE**.
 The one with a file extension of `.pub` is your *public key*.

 We need to save our public key on the server.